-- On May 1, representatives from Community Health Accountable Care (CHAC), Health first/Vermont Collaborative Physicians (VCP), and OneCare Vermont Accountable Care (OneCare) voted unanimously to form a unified Accountable Care Organization ("Vermont Care Organization" (VCO)) by June 1, 2016. - All three Vermont Accountable Care Organizations agreed to establish the Vermont Care Organization, an umbrella organization that would create a unified structure to coordinate the work of Accountable Care Organizations in Vermont. - On May 17, Governor Shumlin signed An act relating to implementing an all-payer model and oversight of accountable care organizations into law as Act 113 of 2016.
-The Administration does not need legislative approval for an all payer model; however, the law shows support for reform by specifying conditions to be met before entering into an all payer model and creating formal state regulation of accountable care organizations.
-This is important given ACOs' prominence in a proposed all payer model and CMS's commitment to ACOs as a vehicle for reform. - Vermont submitted an application to the CPC+ program on June 8.
-Vermont submitted this application as a placeholder in case the all-payer model does not come to fruition.
-CMS denied this application on July 28. - State APM staff and Medicaid staff have been making joint presentations on the all-payer model and Medicaid Pathway to various internal and external stakeholder groups. - Staff is working continuously on Vermont's 1115 Medicaid waiver renewal to ensure alignment between the all payer model and the State's Medicaid waiver. - Staff is working on various projects to prepare Medicaid, as a payer, for the all payer model. - GMCB staff are working on regulatory capacity building, including creating the framework for reviewing a Medicaid all-inclusive population-based payment to an ACO in 2017.
+- On May 1, representatives from Community Health Accountable Care (CHAC), Health first/Vermont Collaborative Physicians (VCP), and OneCare Vermont Accountable Care (OneCare) voted unanimously to form a unified ACO ("Vermont Care Organization" (VCO)) by June 1, 2016; VCO will act as an umbrella organization that would create a unified structure to coordinate the work of Accountable Care Organizations in Vermont. - On May 17, Governor Shumlin signed An act relating to implementing an all-payer model and oversight of accountable care organizations into law as Act 113 of 2016.
+The Administration does not need legislative approval for an All-Payer Model; however, the law shows support for reform by specifying conditions to be met before entering into an All-Payer Model and creating formal state regulation of accountable care organizations. - Vermont submitted an application to the CPC+ program on June 8.
+Vermont submitted this application as a placeholder in case the All-Payer Model does not come to fruition.
+CMS denied this application on July 28. - State APM staff and Medicaid staff have been making joint presentations on the All-Payer Model and Medicaid Pathway to various internal and external stakeholder groups. - Staff is working continuously on Vermont's 1115 Medicaid waiver renewal to ensure alignment between the All-Payer Model and the State's Medicaid waiver. - Staff is working on various projects to prepare Medicaid, as a payer, for the All-Payer Model. - GMCB staff are working on regulatory capacity building, including creating the framework for reviewing a Medicaid all-inclusive population-based payment to an ACO in 2017.